cmput402/cmput402.github.io/content/general/grade_letters.md

 * The same breakpoints (final percentage required to get an A, B, C, etc.) apply to everyone.
     * If one student demonstrates performance as listed above then all students with the same or higher final percentage will receive the same letter grade or higher.
-    * Example: if one student demonstrates *"Consistently original thinking that extends the material, demonstrated depth and breadth in the material, ability to integrate material with other subjects, ability to analyze and synthesize material at various levels of abstraction."* and has *81*% in the course, than any student with *81*% or higher will earn at least an "A-".
+    * Example: if one student demonstrates *"Consistently original thinking that extends the material, demonstrated depth and breadth in the material, ability to integrate material with other subjects, ability to analyze and synthesize material at various levels of abstraction."* and has *81*% in the course, then any student with *81*% or higher will earn at least an "A-".
 This is just an example, an A is not 81% this semester.
     * Example: If student X gets an overall 82% and deservers an A, and student Y gets an overall 83%, then student Y will also get an A, regardless of what the instructor thinks of them.
 This is just an example, an A is not 82% this semester.
 * Every semester contains different material since every semester we try to improve the course, and we also need to constantly create new questions and assignments to mitigate cheating.
     * From one semester to the next the breakpoints could be higher or lower.